MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/2-define-load-tests.md

 As part of continuous validation, you need to design based on the application flows.
+In this unit, you'll learn about user and system flows, why they're important, and how to design load tests based on these flows.

 ## What are application flows?